Who we are

 - Independent analysis of the outcomes and savings delivered by an innovative social care delivery approach.

 - Research into potential merger partners and initial merger approaches on behalf of a range of social care and education providers.

-- Assessing the demand for new or existing social care and education services, including analysis of competitors and ability to pay for services.
+- Assessing the demand for new or existing services, including analysis of competitors and ability to pay for services.

-- Helping providers of social care to analyse their expenditure and make viable recommendations for cost savings.
+- Helping service providers to analyse their expenditure and make viable recommendations for cost savings.

-Lucy’s clients include providers of social care and education services, local authorities, and national bodies such as the Equality and Human Rights Commission and the Department of Health.
-She is a regular presenter at Cordis Bright’s quarterly briefing service where she analyses and presents trends in social care purchasing, regulation and delivery, which enable our clients to have a clear view of the opportunities which are most likely to benefit the people they support.
+Lucy is a regular presenter at Cordis Bright’s quarterly briefing service where she analyses and presents trends in social care purchasing, regulation and delivery.
+This helps to ensure our clients to have a clear view of the opportunities which are most likely to benefit the people they support.

 Lucy has a BA from Oxford University and an MSc in management from Cass Business School.

 Matt is a consultant at Cordis Bright, and has a BA from the University of Oxford and an MA (with Distinction) from University College London.
 Prior to joining Cordis Bright, Matt worked for a large social housing association as well as various voluntary community projects, and has particular experience of working with vulnerable adults and young people at risk of disengagement.

 “I particularly enjoy working collaboratively to shape the data we obtain from our research into something practical and useful in terms of driving change and improvement, which is at the heart of Cordis Bright’s approach.”